 There were not as many people around as she thought there would be.
 It was a nice summer day and everything, so she had expected the park to be packed, but there were only a few folks around.
 She did not care about for the most part because it was not like she planned to talk to anyone or anything like that.
 She just needed some time to clear her head.

-She went and sat down on a park bench.
 She looked around, seeing some squirrels in a nearby tree.
 There were ducks in the pond, which was not too far away.
 There was a little girl down there with a man that was probably her father and they were feeding the ducks bits of bread.
 Bonnie sighed while quashing a ping of jealousy that flashed through her.
 She always wanted to feed ducks in the park when she was little, but her parents or sisters never took her to do such a thing for various reasons.
 Sometimes they would get her hopes up and tell her things like "later" or "tomorrow" or "when the weather's better," but later and tomorrow never came and the weather never seemed to be quite right.

 She turned her aqua eyes away from the scene and focused on her sandal-covered feet while allowing her mind to wander to the future.
-She was pretty sure that she could turn things around for herself in junior high.
+She was pretty sure she could turn things around for herself in junior high.
 It was a fresh start with new people.
-Even if she was going to be in a regular class, maybe the work would be easier and she could get moved into a gifted classes.
+Even if she was in a regular class, maybe the work would be easier and she could get moved into a gifted classes.
 Maybe there would be boys there that did not think that she was "awkward" looking and she could find a boyfriend.
 She could then prove to her sisters that she was just like them, they would accept her, and then most things in her little world would be right.

 "So?"
 Bonnie asked with a bit of an attitude.
 It was her money, so she did not see what she did with it as any of his business.

 She had eight dollars and some change in her pocket now after breaking her ten on her ice cream.
-It was hard work to save up ten dollars for her because she did not get a regular allowance and she often loaned her sisters money, secretly hoping that such a thing would get them to like her more.
-She was not going to give up her money without a fight since it was so hard for her to keep money for herself.
+It was hard work to save up ten dollars for her because she did not get a regular allowance and she often loaned her sisters money, secretly hoping such a thing would get them to like her more.
+She refused to give up her money without a fight since it was so hard for her to keep money for herself.

 Kim leaped into the fray just as soon as Bonnie was pushed into the dirt, dropping her barely eaten ice cream.
-Just as one of the boys was about to run through Bonnie's pockets, Kim was backing him up with a rapid series of hand strikes.
+Just as one of the boys was about to run through Bonnie's pockets, Kim backed him up with a rapid series of hand strikes.
 She then gracefully turned into a roundhouse kick, which landed on two of the boys.
 The fellows backed up, shocked by the sudden appearance of the fiery little redhead.

 "Ew, say it, don't spray it, kid," another of the boys said while shielding his face from Kim's words.

-"Look, just leave her alone," Kim commanded while pointing down at Bonnie, who was still on the ground and in pure shock.
-She could not believe that someone was coming to her rescue.
-She guessed that there was a first time for everything.
+Bonnie was still on the ground, eyes just as wide as the boys and mouth hanging open as well.
+She was stunned for a completely different reason, though.
+She could not believe that someone came to her rescue.
+She guessed there was a first time for everything.

 "Like hell we're going to let a pipsqueak like you tell us what to do!"

-They could not believe that they were being beaten up by a little girl and just kept coming in for more.
-Kim was happy to oblige if it would teach them to pick on someone their own size next time.
-After a few minutes, it dawned on the boys that they would not be able to conquer Kim and they were just prolonging their own suffering, so they ran off in the other direction, swearing that things were not over by a long shot.
+They could not believe they were being beaten up by a little girl and just kept coming in for more.
+Kim happily obliged, if only to teach them to pick on someone their own size next time.
+After a few minutes, it dawned on the boys that they would not be able to conquer Kim and they were just prolonging their own suffering, so they ran off in the other direction, swearing things were not over by a long shot.
 Kim only laughed while watching them go.